markdaniel1982/MD82-P4/README.md

 To enable me to reset the database, I first had to comment out the code (related to "choices" in the model) to stop the code being run and causing an error.
 Once this was done, the database was reset, seemingly without issue.

 Then I had a problem with the "Create a Post" page.
 When adding a new blog post via the browser, the images were not being sent to cloudinary for cloud storage, and the ElephantSQL cloud database was also not recieving any data.
-This was a very simple f
+This was a very simple fix as I needed to add ```enctype="multipart/form-data"``` into the form element.

 ## Validation Testing